BlackHolePerturbationToolkit/SpinWeightedSpheroidalHarmonics/Source/Documentation/English/ReferencePages/Symbols/SpinWeightedSpheroidalEigenvalue.md

     "For \[Gamma]=0, SpinWeightedSpheroidalEigenvalue reduces to l(l+1) - s(s+1).",
-    "For s=0, SpinWeightedSpheroidalEigenvalue[0, l, m, \[Gamma]] is equivalent to SpheroidalEigenvalue[l, m, I \[Gamma]] - 2 m \[Gamma].", "For numerical values of \[Gamma], SpinWeightedSpheroidalEigenvalue produces a numerical value of the same precision.", "Numerical values are computed using a spectral/eigenvalue approach for an initial guess followed by Leaver's method to obtain an accurate answer.
+    "For s=0, SpinWeightedSpheroidalEigenvalue[0, l, m, \[Gamma]] is equivalent to SpheroidalEigenvalue[l, m, I \[Gamma]] - 2 m \[Gamma].", "For numerical values of \[Gamma], SpinWeightedSpheroidalEigenvalue produces a numerical value of the same precision.", "Numerical values are computed using an expansion based on spin-weighted spherical harmonics for an initial guess followed by Leaver's method to obtain an accurate answer.
 The precision of the result will be approximately equal to the precision of \[Gamma].", "Series expansions about \[Gamma] = 0 can be computed to arbitrary order for generic s, l and m.", "Series expansions about \[Gamma] = \[Infinity] can be computed to arbitrary order for generic s, l and m."
     },